nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 [GraphQL](https://graphql.org/learn/) enables us to _explicitly_ describe our API to remove ambiguity from how our systems communicate.
 However, without a standard way of designing our API we can still find ourselves with an _explicitly unclear_ API.

 With RESTful APIs the convention is to treat paths like resources with each pathname taking you deeper into a more specific resource of your data.
-GraphQL doesn't have these long accepted conventions to help guide us as to how we should design our Schema Graph.
+It also has documentation around how HTTP verbs interact with resources.
+GraphQL doesn't have these long accepted conventions to help guide us as to how we should design our Schema.
 This means each team must explicitly define their own.
 The following are some strategies to help keep you out of trouble when designing your schema.

 # Versioning